In vivo

 The English microbiologist Professor Harry Smith and his colleagues in the mid-1950s found that sterile filtrates of serum from animals infected with Bacillus anthracis were lethal for other animals, whereas extracts of culture fluid from the same organism grown in vitro were not.
 This discovery of anthrax toxin through the use of in vivo experiments had a major impact on studies of the pathogenesis of infectious disease.

 The maxim in vivo veritas ("in a living thing [there is] truth") is a play on in vino veritas, ("in wine [there is] truth"), a well-known proverb.

-In vivo vs. ex vivo research
+Levels of closeness to the natural state

-In microbiology, in vivo is often used to refer to experimentation done in a whole organism, rather than in live isolated cells, for example, cultured cells derived from biopsies.
-In this situation, the more specific term is ex vivo.
-Once cells are disrupted and individual parts are tested or analyzed, this is known as in vitro.
+Latin phrases used to describe the closeness of a wet lab experiment setup to the natural state include: